lukso-network/lsp-smart-contracts/docs/contracts/LSP16UniversalFactory/LSP16UniversalFactory.md

 Factory contract to deploy different types of contracts using the CREATE2 opcode standardized as LSP16

 - UniversalFactory: https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-16-UniversalFactory.md The UniversalFactory will be deployed using Nick's Factory (0x4e59b44847b379578588920ca78fbf26c0b4956c) The deployed address can be found in the LSP16 specification.
-Please refer to the LSP16 Specification to obtain the exact bytecode and salt that should be used to produce the address of the UniversalFactory on different chains.
+Please refer to the LSP16 Specification to obtain the exact creation bytecode and salt that should be used to produce the address of the UniversalFactory on different chains.
 This factory contract is designed to deploy contracts at the same address on multiple chains.
 The UniversalFactory can deploy 2 types of contracts:

 - non-initializable (normal deployment)